mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-The MIE API documentation was available 100% of Q1 and Q2, 99.997% of Q3, and 99.791% of Q4 for a total uptime of 99.947%.
+The MIE API documentation was available with a total uptime of 99.963% in 2025.

 #### Discussion

-As expected, the documentation maintained an uptime of greater than 99.9% at 99.947% for the year.
+As expected, the documentation maintained an uptime of greater than 99.9% at 99.963% for the year.
 All reported downtime was due to connection timeouts which are monitored.
 The appropriate alerts were acted upon to bring the documentation back up as quickly as possible.
 Data regarding the usage of the API can be viewed in Measure 20.

 ### Measure 9: Clinical Information Reconciliation and Incorporation

 #### Description